thatmarcel/PTSDTools/README.md

 ## License

-PTDTools is available under the MIT license.
+PTSDTools is available under the MIT license.
 See the LICENSE file for more info.